hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/117__Raghav_Kumar_Dwivedu.md

 Many things to carefully dwell upon.
 Thank you for all the contemplation.

 Praveen ji wrote
-​Yes, I am indeed saying that and more.
+Yes, I am indeed saying that and more.
-Finally, to stretch this idea, I will always use ahaM as a substitute for any word brahma anywhere in the shAstras, adding upAdhis if required ​; to me, t his is DSV.
+Finally, to stretch this idea, I will always use ahaM as a substitute for any word brahma anywhere in the shAstras, adding upAdhis if required ; to me, t his is DSV.

 That sounds like authentic DSV- based sadhana.